tr1nh/utils/README.md

-# Scripts
+# Utils

-`scripts` is a collection of scripts that I use to automate tasks on my computer.
+`Utils` is a collection of scripts that I use to automate tasks on my computer.